Dppaskin/bikeshare_capstudy/githubrmd.md

-Google Data Analytics Certificate Case Ctudy
+Data Analyst Capstone
 ================

-# GOOGLE DATA ANALYTICS CASE STUDY

-Diwan Paskins
+By: Diwan Paskins

-June 29th, 2022
+Date: June 29th, 2022

 **Case Study: How Does a Bike-Share Navigate Speedy Succes?**